 Before there was a Bebe Rexha, there was a Mama and a Papa Rexha.
-Before there was a big-mouthed, big-hearted, vulnerable, psychic, supportive, nerdy, and foul-mouthed musical genius, who refuses to be the overly polished, too-smooth female avatar manufactured on a pop music assembly line, there was a childhood in Staten Island, where young Bebe was told by her Papa: "No boyfriends, no kissing, no music."
+Before there was a big-mouthed, bighearted, vulnerable, psychic, supportive, nerdy, and foulmouthed musical genius, who refuses to be the overly polished, too-smooth female avatar manufactured on a pop music assembly line, there was a childhood in Staten Island, where young Bebe was told by her Papa: "No boyfriends, no kissing, no music."
 This admonishment came because, before there was a Bebe, a 21-year-old Papa Rexha had come to America from Albania, fleeing the poverty and reduced options that marked the fall of Communism in Eastern Europe.
-Overwhelmed by his move to a country whose languages he didn't speak, he sought comfort and happiness at home and tried to convince Bebe to want the same things he did; he would tell her: "No boyfriends, no kissing, no music."
+Overwhelmed by his residency in a country whose languages he didn't speak, he grew into a smaller, more scared version of himself, seeking comfort and happiness at home and in the Albanian cultural traditions he tried to impart to Bebe, saying things like: "No boyfriends, no kissing, no music."

 Bebe is wearing a Vex Clothing coat and pants, a House of CB corset, Brian Atwood heels, and a Givenchy necklace.